daniel-robotics4/WRO-SuperNova/README.md

 ## 9. Notes

 - This version likely includes refined filtering for all sensor readings, providing more robust navigation in noisy environments.
-- The state machine structure makes it easier to extend or modify navigation behaviors.
+- the state machine structure makes it easier to extend or modify navigation behaviors.
 - Encoder and (if present) gyroscope integration enable precise movement and orientation correction.
 - Update this documentation if the logic or hardware interfaces change.